joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 #### Introduction

 > [!TIP]
-> Use this function to determine whether your combination of call sign and TOTP code is valid.
+> Use this function to determine whether your combination of call sign and TOTP code is valid and retrieve the `--command-string` for your `--command-code` at the very same time.

 #### Description